tendermint/liquidity/README.md

 # Liquidity Module

-The liquidity module serves AMM (Automated Market Makers) style decentralized liquidity providing and coin swap functions.
+The liquidity module serves Automated Market Maker (AMM)-style decentralized liquidity by providing liquidity activities and coin swap functions.

 The module enables users to create a liquidity pool, make deposits and withdrawals, and request coin swaps from the liquidity pool.

-This module will be used in the [Cosmos Hub](https://hub.cosmos.network/main/hub-overview/overview.html), and it can be used in any other [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) based blockchain projects.
+This module can be used in the [Cosmos Hub](https://hub.cosmos.network/main/hub-overview/overview.html) and any other [Cosmos SDK](https://cosmos.network/)-based blockchain projects.

-- The Cosmos Hub AMM should have strong philosophy of inclusiveness of users from different blockchains because its prime utility is inter-blockchain communication.
+- The Cosmos Hub AMM applies a strong philosophy of inclusiveness for users from different blockchains with its prime utility of inter-blockchain communication.
-- To possess such characteristics, the liquidity module should provide most convenient ways for external users to come in and use the services provided by the Cosmos Hub.
+- To achieve heterogeneous blockchain adoption, the liquidity module provides convenient entry points for external users to come in and use the services that are provided by the Cosmos Hub.
-- The liquidity module should not anticipate specific assets, such as Atom, into the process of user-flow in a forced manner.
-It is repeatedly proved that unnatural anticipation of native coin at unavoidable parts of process resulting in poor user attraction.
+- The liquidity module does not anticipate specific assets, such as ATOM, into the user workflow.
+Data shows that unnatural anticipation of native coin at unavoidable parts of the process results in poor user attraction.

 ## Key features